dyne/docs/src/dynebolic/docs/getting_started.md

 *OBS Studio* (the Open Broadcaster's Software Studio) is a free and open-source, cross-platform app for screencasting screencasting and live streaming.
 It is available for Linux and BSD distributions, as well as other operating systems. *OBS Studio* provides real-time capture, scene composition, recording, encoding, and broadcasting via Real-Time Messaging Protocol (RTMP), HLS, SRT, RIST or WebRTC.
 It can stream videos to any RTMP-supporting destination, including YouTube, Twitch, Instagram and Facebook

 In recent years (and especially in the wake of the COVID-19 crisis), *OBS Studio* has become the most popular tool for countless podcasts, live streaming sessions, news broadcasts, or live coding.
 It can use any number of cameras and sound sources, and can be comfortably configured to stream any computer screen or program window we choose.

+The first you'll start OBS it will guide you through some basic settings and wheter you want to record locally, stream online or both.
+You will be greeted by a popup with the news of the latest updates, being a very active software, and the interface composed by the preview, the scene editor and selector, the sources editor and selector, the audio mixer, the transition selector and the controls.

+In the scene selector we can create new scenes to wich add new sources, make it a background image, another audio source, a webcam, ecc, a live streamer for example would want and intro scene, with microfones shutoff, some news rolling, a count down and a shiny background animation, with a transparency transition of 3 second while switching to the second scene, in wich there could be a different setup of sources, the capturing of a program window or a game, a webcam, ecc; OBS also has full hotkeys support, so for activating and deactivating sources like microfones or camera without leaving your keyboard or using external usb deck devices.
+Once an optimal setup is found scene and sources can be locked and even copied/cloned.
+In the case of live streaming you will have to tweak the bitrate based on your upload speed.

+OBS has also an advanced interface with two preview screens that can be enabled in the preferences.

 ### BUTT